When you run a publicly traded company, cybersecurity becomes significantly more important.

 - Self-serve passwords

-Use Password Station to end the number one problem for the help desk: non-stop requests for password resets.
+Use Password Management to end the number one problem for the help desk: non-stop requests for password resets.
 While you’re working to improve your password practices, make sure you provide employee password training.

 - Simplify security